Heps-akint/CRM_close_perdiction/README.md

 ## Datasets

-The Dataset is a CRM sourced from Kaggle and includes:
+The Dataset is a CRM database sourced from Kaggle and includes:

 1. **Accounts**: Contains information about the company such as sector, year established, revenue, employees, and office location.
 2. **Products**: Contains details about the product and sales price.